Random-Tables/RPG-Tables-Roller/static/exampleTableData/README.txt

+## Fantasy Tables Files

+The fantasy tables app will stores some files on your drive, under the below folders

 ### Collections

-New collections of tables should sit under 'Fantasy-Tables/Collections' within their own folder, inside each uniquely named folder should be an index.json file eg:
+This files stores all your tables underneath collections, each within their own folder, and each inside a uniquely named folder should be an index.json file eg:
 'Fantasy-Tables/Collections/castles/index.json'

-### Views
+### Projects

-New views should be placed under 'Fantasy-Tables/Views'
+Projects contains all the files for each of your projects, each one being it's own .json file